A Quiet Easter

-This then sparked the idea for my Easter devotional this year, which is called a quiet Easter.
-On a writer’s retreat at the beginning of March I wrote these scripts not knowing what the world would look like as we approached Easter.
+This then sparked the idea for my Easter devotional which I called a quiet Easter.
+On a writer’s retreat at the beginning of March I wrote these scripts not knowing what the world would look like as we approached Easter 2020.

-The world has changed in so many way with a shift to working and schooling from home.
-And normally I would love quiet, cozy days at home with my family.
+The world changed in so many way with a shift to working and schooling from home.
+Normally I would love quiet, cozy days at home with my family.

-I fully believe in this season, we need to look to Jesus who in the days leading up to his death, was incredibly quiet in the face of the all the noise of the world.
+So for this season, I focused on Jesus who in the days leading up to his death, was incredibly quiet in the face of the all the noise of the world.

 I have written these posts as podcasts that you can listen to and allow the words to wash over you, or as scripts you can read and ponder.

 May you know the still small voice of your Prince of Peace, present with you today.